 When you see small cylinders of soil scattered across a lawn and wonder, “What’s that about?”—that’s a sign of aeration.
 This annual task is key for many homeowners who prioritize a thicker, healthier lawn.
 Regular lawn maintenance, including yearly aeration, plays a significant role in enhancing your lawn’s health and appearance by allowing nutrients, water, and air to penetrate the soil effectively.

-Without regular care, lawns can develop bare spots, thin turf and unsightly weeds.
+Without regular lawn care, lawns can develop bare spots, thin turf and unsightly weeds.
 Build-up of thatch or hard and compacted soils can prevent the infiltration of water and nutrients, leaving the turf vulnerable to high temperature, drought stress or disease.

 Core aeration is widely recognized by turfgrass scientists in Nebraska as an eco-friendly way to revitalize lawns; controlling thatch and compaction and allowing nutrients to reach roots.
 With our heavy clay soils, annual aeration is essential.